ctm/Bataan-Memorial-Death-March/README.md

 Since late January 2020, I've trained with a (brand new at the time) Kelty Tioga 5500, after breaking the clip on my Osprey search-and-rescue pack.
-Osprey has repaired and returned my pack, but I'll stick with my Tioga at least through March 21st (the day of my BMDM substitute run).
+Osprey has repaired and returned my pack, but I had planned to stick with my Tioga through March 21st (the day of my BMDM substitute run).
+However, on Saturday, March 6th, while doing my 12 mile "race" pace run, my 13+ month old Kelty Tioga 5500 broke.
+Both uprights broke about 4.5 miles out.
+As such, I had to walk back with a broken pack and I didn't get my full workout done that day.

+My sister and brother-in-law are ordering me a replacement Kelty.
+In the meantime, I'll kit up my Osprey with 40 pounds and use that for my 5.56 mile speed run this coming Wednesday.
+Whee!